There are currently no trials for English databases.

 For other views, please also consult the Japan Times

 The Japan Times is the only English newspaper database in Japan that daily reported on Japanese people, places, and news from the world since 1897.
 The Japan Times merged with The Japan Mail in 1918 and purchased The Japan Advertiser and The Japan Chronicle in 1940.
-The Japan Times Archives database itself covers only the Japan Times, from March 1897 to 2013.
+The Japan Times Archives database itself covers the Japan Times, from March 1897 on-wards with a a one year embargo period.

 Comprehensive full text database of many major national and regional newspapers, as well as legal materials, company news and country profiles.
 Includes English-language newspapers, magazines, news agencies and other databases including some from East Asia (such as the Xinhua General News Service, China Daily , and the South China Morning Post).
 It is therefore very useful to search for recent people or events often unavailable in printed reference works (e.g., a recent death date).